Alternative names for Prader-Willi syndrome

 Is Prader-Willi syndrome inherited?

 Although this is a genetic disease that results from loss of part of the chromosome 15 inherited from the father, this is nearly always something that has arisen spontaneously in a single sperm or fertilised egg.
-There is therefore not usually any increased risk of having a second child with Prader-Willi syndrome.
+Therefore, there is not usually any increased risk of having a second child with Prader-Willi syndrome.
 In very rare cases, less than 1 in every 100, when there is a translocation or an inherited imprinting defect present in the father, there may be an increased risk of having a second child with Prader-Willi syndrome.

 How is Prader-Willi syndrome diagnosed?

-Prader-Willi syndrome is diagnosed through DNA testing:
+Prader-Willi syndrome is diagnosed through DNA-(1)'>DNA testing: